 If phenomena had truly established existence, what benefit would there be in understanding voidness, because voidness would be incorrect.
 But Buddha taught voidness of truly established existence because it is correct and its understanding gets rid of suffering.
 So, whether you assert truly established existence, truly established nonexistence, truly established both existence and nonexistence, or truly established neither existence nor nonexistence, voidness refutes all of them.

 About the Text

-Having received the Madhyamaka teachings on emptiness (voidness) from his teacher, Nagarjuna, some time around the end of the 2nd century of the beginning of the 3rd century C.E Aryadeva wrote his elaboration on them in his Four Hundred Verse Treatise.
-The full title of this text is Four Hundred Verse Treatise on the Actions of a Bodhisattva’s Yoga (Byang-chub sems-dpa’i rnal-‘byor spyod-pa bzhi-brgya-pa’i bstan-bcos kyi tshig-le’ur byas-pa, Skt.
-Bodhisattvayogacarya-catuhshataka-shastra-karika, indicating its importance for a bodhisattva’s practice.
+Having received the Madhyamaka teachings on emptiness (voidness) from his teacher, Nagarjuna, some time around the end of the 2nd century or the beginning of the 3rd century C.E.
+Aryadeva wrote his elaboration on them in his Four Hundred Verse Treatise.
+The full title of this text is Four Hundred Verse Treatise on the Actions of a Bodhisattva’s Yoga (Byang-chub sems-dpa’i rnal-’byor spyod-pa bzhi-brgya-pa’i bstan-bcos kyi tshig-le’ur byas-pa, Skt.
+Bodhisattvayogacarya-catuhshataka-shastra-karika), indicating its importance for a bodhisattva’s practice.
 Before passing away, Aryadeva entrusted the teachings to Rahulabhadra.